-Housing supply as at 31 March 2022 No of dwellings Housing Completions (1 April 2020 to 31 March 2022) 1,541 Committed sites with outstanding planning permission on both large and small sites as of 31 March 2022 5,995 Outstanding 'made' NP allocations without planning permission 438 New Local Plan Allocations 2,742 Proposed Allocations in Worksop Central DPD 635 Windfall allowance 1,200 TOTAL SUPPLY 2020 - 2038 12,551
+Housing supply as at 31 March 2023 No of dwellings Housing Completions (1 April 2020 to 31 March 2023) 2,587 Committed major sites with extant planning permission as of 31 March 2023 4,281 'Made' Neighbourhood Plan allocations without planning permission 244 New Local Plan Allocations 2,387 Proposed Allocations in Worksop Central DPD 238 Windfall allowance 912 Small sites allowance 546 TOTAL SUPPLY 2020 - 2038 11,195

-Figure 7: Housing supply sources
+Figure 6: Housing supply sources

-- 5.1.28 Figure 7 shows that the Plan provides housing land for 12,551 dwellings over the plan period.
-Using the full objectively assessed need of 582 new homes per year, the total housing requirement is a minimum of 10,476 dwellings for the 18 years from 2020-2038. - 5.1.29 In accordance with national guidance10, to provide flexibility and boost the supply of housing land the Plan proposes to allocate sites to provide close to an 8% supply buffer above the objectively assessed housing need excluding the windfall allowance.
-Adding the windfall allowance of 1,200 dwellings increases the buffer to 17%.
-The buffer allows for an additional housing supply in Bassetlaw to be maintained throughout the Local Plan period.
+- 5.1.29 Figure 6 shows that the Plan provides housing land for 11,195 dwellings over the plan period.
+Using the full objectively assessed need of 540 new homes per year, the total housing requirement is a minimum of 9,720 dwellings for the 18 years from 2020-2038. - 5.1.30 In accordance with national guidance12, to provide flexibility and to boost the supply of housing land the Plan provides close to a 6% supply buffer above the objectively assessed housing need excluding the windfall allowance.
+Adding the windfall allowance of 912 dwellings increases the buffer to 15%.
+The buffer allows for a robust housing supply in Bassetlaw to be maintained throughout the Local Plan period.
 It provides flexibility should unforeseen circumstances result in a delay in bringing sites forward and will provide a choice of sites.
-Additionally, it minimises opportunities for speculative unplanned development that in some cases has adversely affected our communities over the last 10 years or so.

-5.1.30 Further details relating to the housing land supply, how the requirement has been met, windfall allowance and implementation are set out in the Housing Land Supply Background Paper11.
+Additionally, it minimises opportunities for speculative unplanned development that in some cases has adversely affected our communities over the last 10 years or so. - 5.1.31 Further details relating to the housing land supply, how the requirement has been met, windfall allowance and implementation are set out in the Housing Background Paper13.